serotracker/iit-backend/app/github_public_repo/README.md

 ### Download
 Our complete SARS-Cov-2 dataset can be scraped programmatically from this repository in the following ways:
-1. Using the command: `curl https://raw.githubusercontent.com/serotracker/sars-cov-2-data/main/test.csv`.
+1. Using the command: `curl https://raw.githubusercontent.com/serotracker/sars-cov-2-data/main/serotracker_dataset.csv` in the terminal.
 2. Using a GET request through REST API protocol.

 Our dataset can also be downloaded directly from our [Airtable view]([https://airtable.com/shraXWPJ9Yu7ybowM/tbljN2mhRVfSlZv2d?backgroundColor=blue&viewControls=on](https://airtable.com/shraXWPJ9Yu7ybowM/tbljN2mhRVfSlZv2d?backgroundColor=blue&viewControls=on)).